willnationsdev/deconstructing-godot/gdscript_to_cpp/gdscript_to_cpp.md

 Notice the lack of inheritance.
 Unlike GDScript, C++ classes can exist independently.

+> Usually, a declaration (property, method, control flow, whatever) will use `{ ... }` OR `;`, but not both.
+Classes are special.
+[See more](https://stackoverflow.com/questions/1783465/why-must-i-put-a-semicolon-at-the-end-of-class-declaration-in-c/1783509).

 ## Access Modifiers And Basic Inheritance

 In C++, external classes can only access properties and methods (aka members) under certain conditions.
-By default, members are `private`, i.e. hidden.
-The class must explicitly specify a `protected` or `public` access level for a region of code if desired.
+By default, members are hidden under a `private` access modifier.
+To expose members, the class must explicitly specify an alternative access modifier. `protected` permits only inherited contexts. `public` permits all contexts.

 By convention, non-public properties and methods are prefixed with an underscore.